Skip to Main Content

 How Bankrate rates LightStream

-Availability 4.8 LightStream has a high minimum loan amount but lets you choose from a wide range of repayment terms.
+Availability 4.8 LightStream offers a wide range of loan amounts and repayment terms.

-Affordability 4.8 While LightStream offers low APRs, it does not disclose its eligibility requirements.
+Affordability 4.3 LightStream’s rates start high, and it does not disclose its eligibility requirements.

 Customer experience 4.4 LightStream stands out for its fast funding timeline, but it does not have customer support via phone, and its support hours are limited.